DhananjayPorwal/Resume/README.md

 ## Aditya Mehta

 I am a data ETL (Extraction, Transformation, Load) specialist & administrator for ETL tools Ab Initio, Talend on RHEL (Red Hat Enterprise Linux) infrastructure with 3.4 years' IT industry experience in Business intelligence field in financial and banking domain.
-Looking for the challenging projects in data warehousing, ETL, Big Data and cloud technologies.
+I would like to contribute in the challenging projects in data warehousing, ETL, Big Data and cloud technologies.

 ## Career Objective